DigitallyTailored/lightning/readme.md

 It's not quite as pretty, but as it's all vanilla JS it should be easy to pick up.

 # Todo
 There is so much that I want to add to this!
-My main goal is updating my core sites with this.
+My main goal is updating my core sites with something custom that runs very quickly.

 * Component styling handling (parsing?)
 * Storing created dynamic elements at creation instead of searching for them when they need to be updated